cmecmetrics/cmec-driver/README.md

 This driver is used for organizing evaluation modules on the local system.

-To compile:

-make

-After compilation, the "cmec-driver" executable will be placed into the "bin" directory.

-Execution:

-cmec-driver register \<module dir\>
-- Register the CMEC-compatible module in \<module dir\> using either a "contents.json" or "settings.json" file.

-cmec-driver unregister \<module name\>
-- Unregister the specified module (remove it from the CMEC library file).

-cmec-driver list [all]
-- List all modules currently in the CMEC library.
-If [all] is specified, also list all module configurations.

-cmec-driver run \<obs dir\> \<model dir\> \<working dir\> \<list of modules\> ...
-- Execute the specified list of modules on the provided observational data, model data, and working data.

-## cmec-driver python
+## Environment
-A python version of the driver is available.
-The driver only requires packages from the python standard library.
+The driver only requires packages from the Python 3 standard library.
 The test module (test/cmec-test.py) requires numpy and xarray.

-Usage is similar to the original C++ cmec-driver.
-From the cmec-driver directory:
+## Installation
+It is recommended that you create a new Python 3 environment to install the driver.
+Activate this environment, and from the cmec-driver directory do:
+'python setup.py install'

+## Test
+A test script is provided in the "/test" directory along with instructions in the test README.

+## Usage:
+The command line syntax is slightly different from past versions of cmec-driver.
+Flags have been updated to use two hyphens, and once the driver is installed you do not need to call "python" before running.

-python cmec-driver.py setup -conda_source \<path to conda executable\> -env_root \<conda env directory\> -clear_conda
+cmec-driver.py setup --conda_source \<path to conda executable\> --env_root \<conda env directory\> --clear_conda

-python cmec-driver.py register \<module dir\>
+cmec-driver.py register \<module dir\>

-python cmec-driver.py unregister \<module name\>
+cmec-driver.py unregister \<module name\>

-python cmec-driver.py list (-all)
+cmec-driver.py list (--all)

-python cmec-driver.py run -obs \<obs dir\> \<model dir\> \<working dir\> \<list of modules\>
+cmec-driver.py run --obs \<obs dir\> \<model dir\> \<working dir\> \<list of modules\>
-- The -obs directory is optional but other directories are required.
+- The --obs directory is optional but other directories are required.

 Some modules allow settings to be modified.
 These settings can be changed in config/cmec.json after the module is registered.